Independence High School (Ashburn, Virginia): Marching band

-The Independence High School Marching Band is under the direction of Kyle Harrington and Amanda Young and has grown a prestigious reputation since its beginning in 2019.
-The band has amassed numerous awards and achievements, including the VMBC Commonwealth Cup in 2023, 2024, and 2025, along with being crowned class 6A state champions in all three of these years.
+The Independence High School Marching Band is under the direction of Kyle Harrington and Amanda Young.
+The band has won various awards and achievements, including the VMBC Commonwealth Cup in 2023, 2024, and 2025, along with being crowned class 6A state champions in all three of these years.
 They also placed second at the Bands Of America Mid-Atlantic Regional in 2023 and were the class 3A champions, as well as being placed 15th at the Bands Of America Indianapolis Super Regional during prelims in 2024.
 In the 2024 competition, the band came within one-tenth of a point of advancing to the national finals at the Bands of America Indianapolis Super Regional Championship.

 Indoor percussion ensemble

 For the first time in the school's history, Independence High School participated in an indoor percussion ensemble season in 2025 and combined with Rock Ridge High School and Briar Woods High School to form Rock Ridge Combined Percussion.
 During the 2025 season, the group was under the direction of Justin Ratcliff and Patrick O'Rourke from Rock Ridge High School, along with having help from additional staff from the other two schools.